btrude/jukebox-docker/README.md

-# How To Use these Images
+# How To Use These Images
 ### Hardware Requirements
 These images require an nvidia GPU.
 I have tested it with Maxwell, Pascal, Volta, and Turing architectures without issue, but be aware that you will need 11-24GB of VRAM depending on what specifically you are trying to do with the images.
 See the vast.ai section for a guide to using this image on vast's paid cloud service.